jaimin-marfatia/Quiz-App/README.md

-This is a simple Quiz App made using Angular!
+This is a simple Quiz App made using Angular!!